PGA European Tour: History

 Professional golf began in Europe, specifically in Scotland.
 The first professionals were clubmakers and greenkeepers who also taught golf to the wealthy men who could afford to play the game (early handmade equipment was expensive) and played "challenge matches" against one another for purses put up by wealthy backers.
 The first multi-competitor stroke play tournament was The Open Championship, which was introduced in 1860.
 Over the following decades, the number of golf tournaments offering prize money increased slowly but steadily.
 Most were in the United Kingdom, but there were also several "national opens" in various countries of Continental Europe.

-In 1901, The Professional Golfers' Association was founded to represent the interests of professional golfers throughout Great Britain and Ireland, and it was this body that ultimately created the European Tour.
+In 1901, The Professional Golfers' Association was founded to represent the interests of professional golfers throughout Great Britain and Ireland.
+It was this body that ultimately created the European Tour.
 As the tournament circuit grew, in 1937 the Harry Vardon Trophy was created to be awarded to the member of the PGA with the best stroke average in select major stroke play tournaments of the season.
 This would later become known as the Order of Merit, and at different times has been calculated using stroke average, a points system and money earned.
 Each year the PGA would determine which tournaments were to be included for the Order of Merit.

-By the post-World War II period prize money was becoming more significant, with sponsors being attracted by the introduction of television coverage, and as such it was becoming more feasible for professional golfers to make a living by playing alone.
-In the United States a formal organised tour, which later became known as the PGA Tour, had been administered by the PGA of America since the 1930s.
-However even into the 1960s and 1970s, the majority of tournaments in Europe were still organised separately by the host golf club or association, or a commercial promoter.
+By the post-World War II period, prize money was becoming more significant, with sponsors being attracted by the introduction of television coverage, and as such it was becoming more feasible for professional golfers to make a living by playing alone.
+In the United States, a formal organised tour, which later became known as the PGA Tour, had been administered by the PGA of America since the 1930s.
+However, even into the 1960s and 1970s, the majority of tournaments in Europe were still organised separately by the host golf club or association, or a commercial promoter.

-In 1972 The Professional Golfers' Association created an integrated "European tour" with the inclusion of eight major tournaments in Continental Europe on their Order of Merit schedule.
+In 1972, The Professional Golfers' Association created an integrated "European tour" with the inclusion of eight major tournaments in Continental Europe on their Order of Merit schedule.
 These tournaments were the French Open, which was first included in 1970; the Italian, Spanish, German and Swiss Opens, which were included in 1971; and the Dutch Open, the Madrid Open and the Lancia d'Oro tournament, which were included for the first time.
-As such the 1972 season is now officially recognised as the first season of the PGA European Tour.
+As such, the 1972 season is now officially recognised as the first season of the PGA European Tour.
 For several years, the British PGA and continental circuits continued to run separately, each with their own Order of Merit.
-Following the example set in the United States, and having been threatened with a breakaway, in 1975 the PGA agreed to amend their constitution giving the tournament side more autonomy with the formation of the Tournament Players Division.
-In 1977 the Tournament Players Division joined with the Continental Tournament Players Association to become the European Tournament Players Division, and the following year it was agreed with the European Golf Association that the Continental Order of Merit would be discontinued.
+Following the example set in the U.S., and having been threatened with a breakaway, in 1975 the PGA agreed to amend their constitution, giving the tournament side more autonomy with the formation of the Tournament Players Division.
+In 1977, the Tournament Players Division joined with the Continental Tournament Players Association to become the European Tournament Players Division.
+The following year, it was agreed with the European Golf Association that the Continental Order of Merit would be discontinued.